Mountain Hike |

 Presented by: Kleinwalsertal Tourismus eGen

-Author: Kleinwalsertal Tourismus eGen
+Author: Kleinwalsertal Tourismus eGen -

-144 Alpine Emergencies Vorarlberg
+144 Alpine emergencies Vorarlberg

-Sturdy shoes and hiking poles and sufficient water as there is no possibility for refilling or stop by between Ifenhütte und Ifersgunt alp.
+112 European emergency number (works with any mobile phone/network)Equipment: Sturdy shoes and hiking poles and sufficient water as there is no possibility for refilling or stop by between Ifenhütte und Ifersgunt alp.
 When necessary, rainproof clothing and head covering.

-How do you consciously experience nature?
+More info & links: How do you consciously experience nature?

 Nature is so much more than the backdrop for unforgettable mountain experiences.
 It is a habitat for animals and plants.
 It provides drinking water and supplies us with high quality food.
 Not only does it provide valuable raw materials such as wood, it also protects against avalanches and mudslides and regulates the climate.
 It is up to us to support nature in everything that it does for us.
 One thing is certain, together we can achieve more: